 PTBC 102: Care Coordination

-Hours: 15 clock hours (8 theory hours, 7 online lab ho45urs) Weeks: 15-17, 21-24, 28 Prerequisites: None Description: The student will learn how to coordinate the patient's care.
+Description: The student will learn how to coordinate the patient's care.
 The student will learn how to work with the medical team to develop a plan that will promote health for the patient.

 PTBC 103: Patient Education